 This is a preventive procedure often performed on the disk spaces near the herniated space.
 It involves making a slit over the annulus fibrosus and removal of any mineralized nucleus pulposus.
 For some patients, this is the only surgery needed but it is not truly a decompressive surgery.
 Whether or not fenestration truly reduces the chance of recurrence of signs is a controversial subject.

 Recovery after Surgery

 The goal of surgery is to restore the pet’s quality of life.
 In most cases this means return of the ability to walk.
 How long it takes the patient to walk again after surgery is highly dependent on how much dysfunction was present prior to surgery.
-Patients with voluntary motor control commonly recovery the ability to walk within 2 weeks while those with deep pain but no voluntary motor control might require up to 4 weeks.
+Patients with voluntary motor control commonly recover the ability to walk within 2 weeks while those with deep pain but no voluntary motor control might require up to 4 weeks.
 Nursing care for a dog that cannot walk can be intense including expressing the patient’s bladder, keeping the patient bedded, and performing physical therapy exercises.
-Check with your surgeon regarding the exercises listed above as to which might be recommended for your particular pet.
+Check with your surgeon regarding proper physical therapy exercises and details with regard to toileting during recovery.

 MORE ON PHYSICAL THERAPY

 Physical therapy for pets is a relatively new field of specialization and we are finding that rehabilitation exercises make a huge difference to patient comfort and ability in many situations.
 Our area is fortunate enough to have several rehabilitation clinics where therapy programs can be devised and/or carried out.
 We will be happy to refer you.